nfldty/regression/README.md

-# regression
-Implementation of linear and logistic regression from scratch
+Implementation of linear and logistic regression with vectorization to speed up the process